GitHerDone17/kobes-portfolio/Projects/Project2.md

 <br>

 ### Overview
 We developed an encryption/decryption tool in C. The tool was capable of encrypting text files with an encryption key defined using a hexadecimal algorithm.
-The tool would generate a ".something" file that could then be deciphered using the deryption tool.
+The tool would generate a ".crp" file that could then be deciphered using the deryption tool.
 <br><br>

 ### My Role